waffles-codes/timelapser/README.md

 The program takes a screenshot on a user specified interval (2s by default) as a .jpg with mss and then later turns it into an .mp4 video using opencv.  <br/>

-This project was created due to a lack of such programs on the internet (that I could personally find) and a desire to be efficient with my available hard drive space. <br/>
+This project was created due to a lack of such programs on the internet (that I could personally find), a desire to be efficient with my available hard drive space, and wanting to practice python GUIs. <br/>
 (also the settings that would have to be changed on OBS for this are painful and just not worth it every single time I want to create a timelapse)

 For anyone that finds this and needs it, enjoy!